Financial benchmarks

 Use of the benchmarks

-The use of a benchmark refers to one of the items listed in point 7 of Article 3(1) of the BMR.
-This includes i.a. measuring the performance of an investment fund through an index or a combination of indices for the purpose of tracking the return of such index or combination of indices, of defining the asset allocation of a portfolio, or of calculating performance-linked fees.
+The use of a benchmark refers to one of the items listed in item 7 of Article 3(1) of the BMR.
+This includes i.a. measuring the performance of an investment fund through an index or a combination of indices for the purpose of tracking the return of such index or combination of indices, of defining the asset allocation of a portfolio, or of calculating the performance-linked fees.

 Practical information